Promineo-Tech/react-app-design/week3/README.md

   );
 }
 ```
-#### Styled Components (CSS-in-JS)
+### CSS-in-JS

+There are a few popular libraries to do CSS-in-JS such as <a href="https://styled-components.com/">styled components</a>, and <a href="https://emotion.sh/docs/styled">Emotion</a>.
+CSS-in-JS is not a specific library, it’s a concept that tries to solve the problem of styling in React applications.

+CSS-in-JS automates the scoping by generating unique selectors similarly how CSS Modules does.

-<a href="https://styled-components.com/">Styled Components</a> is one of several approaches for CSS-in-JS.
+Styled Components is one of several approaches for CSS-in-JS.
 Styled components are thought of as "visual primitives for components", and their goal is to give us a flexible way to style components.
 The result is a tight coupling between components and their styles.

 <strong>Install the Styled Components package:</strong>